Wave-induced drift in third-order deep-water theory: Introduction

 The remainder of this paper is structured as follows: in Section \ref{sec:WW problem and Hamiltonian formulation} we introduce the water wave problem and corresponding Hamiltonian.
 We give more details about the expansion that allows us to extract linear, second, and third-order terms in Section \ref{ssec:Asymptotic analysis and ww}, discuss the neglect of amplitude evolution for our particle kinematics calculations in Section \ref{ssec:Constant magnitude approximation}, and finally show how the free surface and potential are obtained to each order in Section \ref{ssec:Recovery of the third-order solution}.
 In Section \ref{sec:Monochromatic waves} we consider monochromatic waves, which is the natural setting to introduce Stokes drift, and look at the consequences of higher-order theories on particle trajectories.
 Section \ref{sec:Bichromatic waves} is devoted to bichromatic waves.
 These are the simplest type of non-steady wave-field, but because only two harmonics are involved the linear superposition is always periodic.
-Finally, Section \ref{sec:Multichromatic waves} considers wave groups and random waves involving multiple lowest-order harmonics.
-Conclusions are presented in Section \ref{sec:Conclusions}.
+Finally, Section \ref{sec:Multichromatic waves} considers waves involving multiple lowest-order harmonics.
+A discussion of the work and some conclusions are presented in Section \ref{sec:Conclusions}.
 Appendix \ref{app:Non-uniqueness of Stokes exp} adds some comments on the non-uniqueness of the monochromatic Stokes wave solution at third-order, while Appendix \ref{app:Coefficients of potential} gives expressions for some coefficients appearing in Section \ref{ssec:Recovery of the third-order solution}.
+Appendix \ref{app:Amplitude evolution} explores the effects of slow amplitude evolution on particle paths and Stokes drift.